mjnouri/eks-efs/README.md

 - efs should be One Zone storage class
 - find better way to listing 3 subnets
 - do the whole thing without the efa access policy to see if it allows all
-- replace efs line 52 with IAM role on EKS worker nodes
+- replace efs line 51 with IAM role on EKS worker nodes
+- go through each tf resource and add optional arguments, retest
+- remove root access and use posix user in efs mount access?
+- show mount command from k describe pod that is run in containers

     refresh:
 storageClass